conmaol/maglocunus/d/data_model.md

 - Teachers *teach* courses.
 - Students *take* courses.

-Fundamentally, data modelling is all about identifying and cataloguing these things things – `entity types`, `attributes`, and `relations`.
+Fundamentally, data modelling is all about identifying and cataloguing these three things – `entity types`, `attributes`, and `relations`.

-## Formal data models
+## Formalising data models

+There are lots of different systems for formalising a data model.
+Here we will discuss three:
+- class diagrams
+- entity-relationship diagrams
+- first order logic

 ### Class diagrams

-There are many different ways of formalising a data model.
-For example, we could draw a `class diagram`:
+The following class diagram formalises some importants aspects of our informal data model:

 ```mermaid
 classDiagram